robhoes/elo-ladder/README.md

        rating for the player as an integer, and active indicates whether the player is retired or not.

-       Example:
+       Examples:
            magnus,Magnus Carlsen,2870,true
+           X-22,Paul Magriel,1870,true

        The GAMES file should be in CSV format:

        Syntax:
-           <Date>,<White's ID>,<Black's ID>,<RES>
+           <Date>,<Player 1's ID>,<Player 2's ID>[,<LENGTH>],<RES>

-       Where the date is in ISO 8601 format (yyyy-mm-dd); IDs match those listed in the PLAYERS file; and RES is either 1, .5 or 0 in the case of a win, draw or loss for white respectively.
+       Where the date is in ISO 8601 format (yyyy-mm-dd); IDs match those listed in the PLAYERS file; and RES is either 1, .5 or 0 in the case of a win, draw or loss for Player 1 respectively.
+For backgammon games, LENGTH is the match length (winning score); it may be omitted for chess games.

-       Example:
+       Examples:
            2013-11-21,magnus,anand,.5
+           2013-11-21,X-22,robertie,7,1

 BUGS
        Please report bugs by opening an issue on the Elo-ladder project page